Honoring Family Celebrations and Holidays in Early Childhood Education

 Sometimes, we look at the calendar and notice that the stars have aligned just right to offer us the opportunity to talk about cultural diversity.
-This year, Ramadan fell within a few weeks of Passover and Easter.
+In 2021 and 2022, Ramadan fell within a few weeks of Passover and Easter.
 In most years, Hanukkah, Christmas, and Kwanzaa fall within the same month.
-Many of the children and families in your program may have had stories to share about one (or more) of these important family holidays and celebrations.
+Many of the children and families in your program may have stories to share about one (or more) of these important family holidays and celebrations.
 How can we honor children’s cultural and religious practices while respecting the beliefs and cultures of all children and families in your program?

 To answer this question, I reached out to colleagues from different cultural, religious, ethnic, and language backgrounds to help me think beyond my own experiences.
 As adults, talking about cultural differences with friends and colleagues can feel awkward.

 Thankfully, children can often be our best teachers for this.
 Here are three things to consider to help you honor all children’s cultural backgrounds.